Constrained information transmission on Erd\"os-R\'enyi graphs: Abstract

 \subsection{Complete graph}

-With the above ingredients, we start to construct the information transmission model on the complete graph according to the dynamics in \cite{CDS12} with distribution $\Kh$.
-The first construction is simple and natural, but the second one makes a useful coupling with the transmission model on the Erd\"os-R\'enyi graph.
+{ With the above ingredients, we start to construct the information transmission model on the complete graph according to two different dynamics with distribution $\Kh$.
+The first construction is simple and natural (and is close to that performed in Section 2.1 of \cite{CDS12}),} but the second one makes a useful coupling with the transmission model on the Erd\"os-R\'enyi graph.

 {\bf Sequential construction.} We construct dynamically the random tree $\Tc^{cg,s}(t)$ together with the label mapping $L^{cg,s}$ that we abbreviate for clarity by $L=L^{cg,s}$ in the construction.
 The exploration vertex $X(t)$ we introduce below, also depends on the dynamics, $X=X^{cg,s}$, but we omit the superscript for the same reason.